hardik-vala/PTM/README.md

 ### Capturing tasks — Inbox

 It starts with an Inbox, which is where all tasks and whims go as they occur to me.
 The barrier to adding something to my Inbox should be as low as possible and adding something should be as accessible as possible (e.g. when I’m on the go).

-My Inbox takes the form of untagged notes added to Bear, emails to myself, and stickies (virtual).
+My Inbox takes the form of untagged notes added to **Bear**, **emails** to myself, and **stickies** (virtual).

 Often, they can be dropped directly into the Task Store.

 ### Updating tasks

 Tasks from the inbox are transferred to the Task Store, paying careful attention to placement of tasks in the hierarchy.

 * Each task maybe given a date, indicating the date by which it should be completed (e.g. “Due Jan 1, 2024”)
-* Items that represent goals are marked with \#Goal and items that represent actions are marked with \#Action
+* Items that represent goals are marked with \#WeeklyGoal, \#MonthlyGoal, \#QuarterlyGoal and items that represent actions are marked with \#Action
-* Recurring tasks are identified by \#Daily, \#Weekly, \#Monthly, \#Quarterly,
+* Recurring tasks are identified by \#Daily, \#Weekly, \#Monthly, \#Quarterly, \#Annually, etc.
-\#Annually, etc.
 * Assign story points (where 1 STP = 15 min.) for tasks that demand effort using the notation, \#4STP (ie. 4 story points).
+  * If you can’t predict the duration needed to complete a task (e.g. because it’s novel work), take your initial estimate, and double it.
+  * Schedule it for your deep work block.
+That way, you’re less vulnerable to shying away from the uncertainty because you know you won’t be interrupted.

 ### “Waiting For”